pytorch/executorch/CONTRIBUTING.md

    - If the reviewers have requests or questions, follow up with them.
    - The goal of the reviewer is to ensure that the code in the `main` branch of the repo is consistent, maintainable, and of high quality.
-1. Once approved, your reviewer will merge the PR.
+1. Once the PR has been approved,
-   - If you have the "write permission" to repo, and see the "Squash and merge" button is green and all CI signals are good, you can merge it yourself.
-The commit message in the text box when you click "Squash and merge" is the final commit message in repo, so please make it meaningful.
+   - If you have the "write permission" in this repo, and see the "Squash and merge" button is green and all CI signals are passing, you can merge it yourself by pushing the "Squash and merge" button, and then type the final commit message in the text box.
-   - The reviewer may import the PR into Meta's internal system to validate it against internal CI.
+   - If you don't have "write permission" in this repo, the reviewer will take care of the PR.
+The reviewer may import the PR into Meta's internal system to validate it against internal CI.
-   - If the PR is approved and not merged within a few business days, please comment on the PR to ask about its status.
+   - If the PR is approved but not merged within 5 business days, please comment on the PR to ask about its status.
    - Note that if the `main` [CI](#continuous-integration) jobs are broken, we will only merge PRs that fix the broken jobs until all critical jobs are fixed.